 Can I post signs on utility poles or in the right of ways?

 No signs may not be placed in the right of way, medians or on utility poles at anytime.
-Unfortunately, signage is a safety hazard for drivers in high traffic areas.
+Unfortunately, these signs are often not removed and can be a safety hazard due to visibility concerns.

 Can I make repairs to my vehicle on my property?